The Peculiar Packaging of Grace

 Grace /ɡrās/ noun 1.) free and unmerited favor

-It’s a word known and familiar.
-Regardless of one’s personal convictions, its highly likely that nearly every American and countless many abroad hear the words “Amazing grace, how sweet the sound” whenever its familiar melody begins to play.
+Regardless of one’s personal convictions, I dare say it’s highly likely that nearly every American & countless many abroad hear the words “Amazing grace, how sweet the sound” whenever the familiar melody begins to play.

 Grace.

-We are deeply touched, even unsettled, whenever we recognize its been given to us.
-At times, the role of “grace giver” can feel deeply satisfying.
-This lovely notion that has spurred on artworks and anthems, namesakes worldwide and notoriety to iconic figures through history: A tiny nun who spent her years giving orphans a home.
+A tiny nun pouring out a lifetime giving orphans a home.
 A friendly cardigan-zipping neighbor elevating the dignity of a fellow human being above society’s dividing lines.
 A mighty king of old extending his scepter at the unbeckoned approach of an unlikely queen.
-A carpenter’s son finding greatest worth among the least of these.
-Hymns and homilies and hashtags waxed poetic of grace in action while traditions and fairytales giving glimpses of its worth.
+A carpenter’s son finding greatest worth among the outcasts, the unclean, the least of these.

 Grace.